Herbert Rowse Armstrong

-Herbert Rowse Armstrong TD MA (13 May 1869 – 31 May 1922) was an English solicitor and convicted murderer, the only solicitor in the history of the United Kingdom to have been hanged for murder.
+Herbert Rowse Armstrong TD MA (13 May 1869 – 31 May 1922) was an English solicitor and convicted murderer, the only solicitor in the United Kingdom ever hanged for murder.
 He was living in Cusop Dingle, Herefordshire, England, and practising in Hay-on-Wye, on the border of England and Wales, from 1906 until his arrest on 31 December 1921 for the attempted murder of a professional rival by arsenic poisoning.
 He was later also charged with, and convicted of, the murder of his wife, the crime for which he was executed.

 Early life and career

 Armstrong was born at 23 Princes Square, Plymouth, Devon, on 13 May 1869 to a family of modest means.
 The family later moved to Edge Hill, Liverpool.
-He studied at St Catharine's College, Cambridge, gaining a degree in law, and qualified as a solicitor in February 1895.
-He gained an MA from St Catharine's in 1901.
+He was admitted as a sizar to St Catharine's College, Cambridge, in 1887, gaining a BA degree in law, and qualified as a solicitor in February 1895.
+He gained an MA (Cantab.) from St Catharine's in 1901.
 Initially practising in Liverpool, later Newton Abbot, he successfully applied for a vacancy in Hay-on-Wye, Breconshire, in 1906.
 The following year, he married Katharine Mary Friend of West Teignmouth; the couple had two girls, Eleanor and Margaret, and a boy, Pierson.

 The Armstrong family moved into an imposing family home called Mayfield in the village of Cusop Dingle not far from Hay where Armstrong ran his law firm of Cheese & Armstrong.
 Armstrong was a hard-working man and rose in the social community of the town.
 He was appointed clerk to the justices.
 He joined the Volunteer Force and rose to the rank of captain.
 In 1914 he was called up in the First World War, where he eventually gained the rank of major in the Royal Engineers Territorial Force, and served in France, May to October 1918.
 After the war, he was usually referred to as "Major Armstrong".